realtimeradio/rcf_design/docs/40-Design.md

     1. Narrowband continuum (NC) channelized voltages, covering 700 - 2000 MHz, with a channel bandwidth of <146.8 kHz.
     2. Zoom band "A" (AC) channelized voltages, covering 1388 - 1422 MHz, with a channel bandwidth of <9.25 kHz.
     3. Zoom band "B" (BC) channelized voltages, covering 1419.93 - 1420.88 MHz, with a channel bandwidth of <1.42 kHz.
-2. 4 channelized tied-array beams, which are used by PTS for pulsar timing.
+2. 4 channelized beams, which are used by PTS for pulsar timing.
 These should cover the band 700 - 2000 MHz, with a channel bandwidth of >2048 kHz.

 ## Hardware